 The ending of Dr. Strangelove encapsulates everything the film wants to say about the Cold War.
 Dr. Strangelove suggests that these men could simply live underground with “highly stimulating” women.
 It's a humorous outlook on a dire situation — this is black comedy defined.

 Political corruption, nuclear war, and the madness inherent in those topics comes full circle in the film.
 The government isn’t concerned with saving average citizens.
 As the world burns around them, they’re only concerned for themselves, as seen in the screenplay segment below.

 The ending of this film is analyzed relentlessly.
-A montage of bombs exploding to the tune of “We’ll Meet Again” combines chilling images with a lighthearted song.
+A montage of bombs exploding to “We’ll Meet Again” combines chilling images with a lighthearted song.

 While there are many ways to interpret the ending, it might be a way to make severe topics of warfare and nuclear annihilation more palatable to audiences.
 The Cold War was a paranoid time for many people, and this film got viewers to laugh at it all.
 The government doesn’t know what it’s doing.
 We’re all going to die so let’s dance to a Vera Lynn song.